John Augustus Larson: Legacy

 Larson married Margaret Taylor, the freshman victim of the College Hall case and the first person he ever interrogated on the lie detector.
 Over the next fifteen years, he collected hundreds of files on successful criminal cases where his polygraph solved murders, robberies, thefts and sex crimes.
-His instrument was nicknamed 'Sphyggy' by the press who covered Larson’s crime solving escapades in the 1920s and 30's; Sphyggy because they couldn’t pronounce 'Sphygmomanometer.'
+His instrument was nicknamed 'Sphyggy' by the press who covered Larson's crime solving escapades in the 1920s and '30s; Sphyggy because they couldn't pronounce 'Sphygmomanometer.'

 The polygraph is included in the Encyclopædia Britannica Almanac 2003's list of 325 greatest inventions.
 This first polygraph instrument of Larson is now at the Smithsonian Institution in Washington, D.C.
 It first appeared in action in a moving picture in 1926 in the silent police serial ‘’Officer 444’’.

-Due to differing methods of using his device that Larson felt were incorrect and abusive by some law enforcement, he eventually came to regret having invented it.
+Due to differing methods of using his device that Larson felt were incorrect and abusive by some law enforcement, he eventually came to regret having invented it, writing in 1965:

+“Beyond my expectation, thru uncontrollable factors, this scientific investigation became for practical purposes a Frankenstein’s monster, which I have spent over 40 years in combating.”

 His contributions to the development of the polygraph are featured in the documentary film The Lie Detector which first aired on American Experience on January 3, 2023.